 London.
 The year is 1977 and the Sex Pistols, Damned and The Clash are taking on the disco, pop and rock establishment.
 Bowie is across The English Channel in Berlin recording Heroes with Brian Eno.

-One person seems fairly much oblivious to the noise in the bedsits and in clubs.
+One person seems fairly much oblivious to the noise in the bedsits, pubs and clubs.
 Zachary Cox is frustrated.
 His love of good poetry has taken him on a quest for more published works from Swinburne yet he becomes increasingly dismayed at what he finds some 70 years after the poet's death.

 His thinking at the time is summarised in his own words within the foreward of “Swinburne 77,” a little book he subsequently publishes that year:-